by Michael Monks

 The London Daily Mail explores the history of an isolated Kentucky family that actually had blue skin:

-Because the Fugate family lived in such an isolated part of the Kentucky, they intermarried with a neighbouring family for generations which led to a relatively ‘pure’ gene pool where the met-H gene appeared much more frequently.
+Because the Fugate family lived in such an isolated part of the Kentucky, they intermarried with a neighbouring family for generations which led to a relatively ‘pure’ gene pool where the met-H gene appeared much more frequently.'Just as blue as Lake Louise on a cool summer day'.
+Even recalling bizarre stories like this Kentuckians manage to be so charming.

 The family was first discovered in 1958 when one of the blue men, Luke Combs, who was a descendant of another branch of the Fugate family, took his white wife to the University of Kentucky Hospital and doctors paid more attention to him than his wife.